Considering a Move to Independent Living Before You Need Assisted Living?

-Maybe your driving isn’t quite what it used to be.
-Or maybe you’ve found yourself spending longer in the car to get to the grocery store and pharmacy and the places you can buy things that are essential to your lifestyle.
+Maybe your driving isn't quite what it used to be.
+Or maybe you've found yourself spending longer in the car to get to the grocery store and pharmacy, where you can buy things essential to your lifestyle.
 Either way, an independent living community can radically shrink the distances you have to travel.
 Most communities either furnish their own transportation or are contracted with a local transportation company.
 Many facilities also offer onsite canteen-like stores as well as beauty and barber shops.

 Cooking becomes optional.

 Speaking of buying groceries, are you tired of cooking?
-Residents of senior living communities often say that the food is the best part.
-If you’ve become bored with cooking and cleaning up afterwards, and understand that a steady diet of take-out is probably not meeting your nutritional needs, you will love that delicious meals are included or available in independent living communities.
+Residents of senior living communities often say the food is the best.
+If you've become bored with cooking and cleaning up afterward, and understand that a steady diet of take-out is probably not meeting your nutritional needs, you will love that delicious meals are included or available in independent living communities.

 Your social life will blossom.

 Are you beginning to feel more and more isolated?
-Has your circle of friends diminished and does your datebook have blank pages?
-Maybe it’s time to make new friends.
-And one of the best places to make those new friends is at an independent living community.
+Has your circle of friends diminished, and does your datebook have blank pages?
+Maybe it's time to make new friends.
+And one of the best places to make those new friends is in an independent living community.

-First of all, the residents already living there are your peer group, which means no more trying to buddy-up to the young couple who moved in next door.
-Second of all, the social amenities and activities at most independent living communities are second to none.
-You’ll not only find companionship, but exercise classes, card games, painting classes, and other arts and crafts and hobbies of all kinds, movie nights, lunch and dinner outings, wine tastings, music, and much more.
+First of all, the residents already living there are your peer group, which means no more trying to buddy up with the young couple who moved in next door.
+Second of all, the social amenities and activities in most independent living communities are second to none.
+You'll not only find companionship, but exercise classes, card games, painting classes, other arts and crafts and hobbies of all kinds, movie nights, lunch and dinner outings, wine tastings, music, and much more.

 The transition to assisted living is easier.